Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 Furthermore, we improve the flattening of the background by subtracting bright stars ($m \lesssim 16\,g'$\,mag) using an extended PSF model, as well as models of the brightest three cluster galaxies NGC\,4889 (including the ICL), NGC\,4874, and NGC\,4839.

-To derive models for these galaxies, we use the isophote fitting tool \verb+isopy+ \cite{klugeisophotespy,Kluge2023rhea}, which is based on the python package \verb+photutils+ \citep{photutils}.
+To derive models for these galaxies, we use the isophote fitting tool \verb+isopy+ \citep{klugeisophotespy,Kluge2023rhea}, which is based on the python package \verb+photutils+ \citep{photutils}.
 Here, the ellipticity, position angle, and center of the isophotes can vary.
-Furthermore, disky- and boxiness are fitted and modeled.
 Beyond the largest fitted radius, all ellipse parameters are held fixed except for the radius.
+Furthermore, the disky- and boxiness $a_4/a$ is fitted for all isophotes.
 Model images are created by assigning the median measured flux value along these ellipses.
 For NGC\,4889 and NGC\,4874, we use masks from \cite{Zoeller2024}, and for NGC\,4839, we create new masks using the same masking method to obtain masks for small and medium-sized objects and manually improve the masks.
 NGC\,4889 and NGC\,4874 are modeled iteratively, similar to the approach in \cite{Zoeller2024} and \cite{KlugeERO}.
 For that, we first apply the masks from \citet{Zoeller2024}, manually mask the fainter NGC\,4874, and then create a first model of NGC\,4889.
 This model is subtracted from the original stack, and the residuals are masked.
 Using the resulting image, the model of NGC\,4874 is created and subtracted from the original stack, and the residuals are masked.
 Afterward, we create a second iteration model of NGC\,4889.
 Then, the procedure is repeated to create a second version of the NGC\,4874 model and a third iteration of the NGC\,4889 model, which are also the final models.
 For NGC\,4839, no iteration is needed.
 The models of NGC\,4889, NGC\,4874, and NGC\,4839 are subtracted from the star-subtracted image stack.
 Figure \ref{fig:BCGsub} shows color images of the center of the Coma cluster before (left) and after (right) the subtraction.
 The image demonstrates how the removal of NGC\,4889 and NGC\,4874 reduces contamination, enabling more accurate detection and measurement of the underlying galaxies.
 Residuals are manually masked.